Skip to main content

 How Does Mass Spectrometry Confirm Identity?

 Once the purified peptide ions enter the mass spectrometer, they are subjected to an electromagnetic field.
 This field allows the instrument to measure the mass-to-charge ratio (m/z) of the ions with extreme precision.
-The result is a spectrum with a prominent peak corresponding to the of the intact peptide.
+The result is a spectrum with a prominent peak corresponding to the molecular weight of the intact peptide.

 This experimentally determined mass is then compared to the theoretical mass, which is the exact mass calculated based on the peptide’s intended amino acid sequence.
 A match between the experimental mass and the theoretical mass is the first powerful confirmation of the peptide’s identity.
 For many quality control applications, this confirmation of purity via HPLC and correct mass via MS is sufficient to release a product.
 For absolute certainty in the sequence itself, a more advanced technique is required.